Belait District: Development

 Using one of three separate networks, the Department of Electrical Services is in charge of managing the production, distribution, and transmission of electricity in Brunei.
 Brunei–Muara, Tutong, and Belait Districts are covered by network one.
 In response to the increasing need for power, the government built the Seria power station and, in 1987, developed a cogeneration plant in Lumut in collaboration with BSP.
 New street lights were installed, the power supply for SPARK was improved, and existing power stations were revitalised.
 The RKN 2007–2012 calls for more infrastructure development in the district as well as modifications to the distribution network.

 The nation has been increasing its piped water supply since the 1970s, and in the 1980s, a Master Plan was implemented to address the growing needs resulting from development and population expansion.
 99.9% of people have access to potable water by the end of the RKN 8.
 Water from Sungai Badas is delivered to Belait and treated at the Labi and Seria water treatment plants.
 Enhancing treatment capacity, decreasing unaccounted water, raising water resources, and raising quality are the main objectives of the RKN 2007–2012.
-Important initiatives include building a new water treatment facility in Sungai Liang, building dams in Ulu Tutong and Kargo, and modernizing the current infrastructure to accommodate the increasing demand.
+Important initiatives include building a new water treatment facility in Sungai Liang, building dams in Ulu Tutong and Kargo, and modernising the current infrastructure to accommodate the increasing demand.

 The Suri Seri Begawan Hospital in Belait District was founded in 1972 and is currently the second biggest hospital in the country with 183 beds and cutting-edge medical services.
-It offers specialised services in internal medicine, pediatrics, surgery, and other fields.
+It offers specialised services in internal medicine, paediatrics, surgery, and other fields.
 In addition, Kuala Belait, Seria, Sungai Liang, and Labi have three health centers, several clinics, as well as flying and mobile clinics serving outlying communities.
 With five secondary and sixteen elementary public schools, two vocational schools, and a variety of private schools and centers for varied learning requirements, Belait has embraced the SPN21 educational system.